latex-lsp/texlab-web/src/pages/docs/installation/previewing.md

 ## Windows

-On Windows, we highly recommend [SumatraPDF](https://www.sumatrapdfreader.org) as previewer because Adobe Reader locks the opened PDF file and will therefore prevent further builds.
+We highly recommend [SumatraPDF](https://www.sumatrapdfreader.org) as previewer on Windows because Adobe Reader locks the opened PDF file and will therefore prevent further builds.

 ### SumatraPDF